-I once remember my dad saying to me that, the most important things you learn in life are those things you learn once you thought you knew it all.
+I once remember my dad saying to me, “the most important things you learn in life are those things you learn once you thought you knew it all.”
 I never really acknowledged the importance or the natural impact of that statement, until I coached ladies softball.

-Although my coaching career spans a seventeen year period, my experiences and professional relationships are the equivalent of thirty plus years.
-I have had the opportunity to work with several excellent softball coaches but, what is better they were and still are tremendous human beings.
+Although my softball coaching career spans a twenty plus year period, my experiences and professional relationships are the equivalent of thirty plus years.
+I have had the opportunity to work with four excellent softball coaches and what is better they are tremendous human beings.

-These men will probably never coach a provincial softball team nor, will they ever be added to the coaching staff of a national softball team.
-They just want to coach and win at the game of softball; and win they do.
-Dean, Ray, David and Roger, all have one thing in common, they have forgotten more about the game and learned more about the players who play the game than most coaches can dream of learning.
+They may never coach a national softball team nor might they have the desire to do so however; they possess a high desire to coach, win and be successful; and coach, win and experience a high degree of success is what they do.
+Dean Garriock, Ray Turner, Erin Foreman and Roger Davis, all have one thing in common, they have forgotten more about the game and learned more about the players who play the game than most coaches can dream of learning.

-Dean Garriock is a person who understands all aspects of the game of softball, especially defense and pitching.
+Dean Garriock is a person who understands all aspects of the game of softball, especially defense.
 He expects the absolute best from his players and in return, he shares with the ladies his knowledge, wisdom and enthusiasm for the game.

 Ray Turner, the best softball hitting coach in Canada is a person who looks for attitude.
 The more intense the player, the better for Ray.
 A true believer in offensive power he breaks the hitting game down into small, digestible elements.

-David Haick is probably the finest and most generous person in the sport of softball.
-A great evaluator of talent, David tells it like it is.
-He puts his heart and time into the sport and expects his players to do the same.
-He is patient, relentless and compassionate.
+Erin Foreman is probably the finest and most generous person in the sport of softball.
+A great evaluator of talent, she tells it like it is.
+She puts her heart and time into the sport and expects her players to do the same.
+She is patient, relentless and compassionate and has placed a number of lady softball players on the national team.

-Over the past several years I have had the honour and privilege of coaching with these four gentlemen and I truly believe that is the reason I have been part of a coaching staff that has coached teams to a Canadian National title and five Provincial Gold Medals.
+Over the past several years I have had the honour and privilege of coaching with these four and I truly believe that is the reason I have been part of a coaching staff that has coached teams to a Canadian National Gold Medal, Caribbean Gold Medal and five Provincial Gold Medals.

 The real test of a good leader becomes evident when players barely know that they exists and not so good when people despise them.
 The good leader offers an abundance of constructive feedback and listens well; and when their work is done and goals are fulfilled, the team all say, we did it ourselves.